-Creating a 4G LTE network built on performance
+Creating an LTE network built on performance

 American healthcare is at a crossroads.
 Barreling down the highway in one direction is the relentless rise of the cost of medical care.
 In the other direction comes a desire on the part of patients and doctors to use modern medicine to stay healthy, not to get well.
 The result is a shifting of our understanding of what our national health care system should look like.
 One thing just about everyone seems to agree on is the critical role that technology is starting to play in transforming our current system to meet both of these objectives.
-No technology is showing more promise than the intersection of M2M (Machine-to Machine) enabled by 4G LTE.
+No technology is showing more promise than the intersection of M2M (Machine-to Machine) enabled by LTE and 5G.

-Technologies that Support the Future of Healthcare
+Technologies that support the future of healthcare

-The result is a ‘consumerization’ and a shifting of our understanding of what our national healthcare system looks like.
+The result is a "consumerization" and a shifting of our understanding of what our national healthcare system looks like.
 One thing just about everyone seems to agree on is the critical role that technology is starting to play in transforming our current system to meet both of these objectives.

 With advances in secure M2M-IoHT communications, connected devices at any location can capture and everything from a patient’s blood pressure to the results of a retinal eye scan.
 By taking humans out of the process, M2M-IoHT communication actually helps protect the privacy of patient data.
 This technology also helps track medical equipment that needs to be mobile.
 For example, a piece of testing equipment that is used across a large hospital campus.
 This enables IT departments to know where their equipment is in real-time.
 M2M-IoHT technologies can also monitor levels on such things as oxygen tanks (and other equipment), then send an alert when levels are low.
 By automating a process that was manual, organizations are making business operations smarter and more streamlined— saving time and money.

-Centralized, Secure Internet Connectivity
+Centralized, secure Internet connectivity

 Whether treating patients in a mobile clinic, kiosk, or at home, medical professionals need to be able to collect and transmit patient data securely and in compliance with HIPAA (the Health Insurance and Portability and Accountability Act).
-Small mobile routers running on 4G LTE networks give providers secure, reliable Internet connection they can use to update patient charts, check patient prescriptions, run diagnostic tests, and more—all without having to return to the office.
+Small mobile routers running on LTE and 5G networks give providers secure, reliable Internet connection they can use to update patient charts, check patient prescriptions, run diagnostic tests, and more—all without having to return to the office.